raymondpang365/rasa-chatbot-node-toolkit/README.md

 These advanced faetures include:

-- Matc service request and service provider for a Uber-like scenario
+- Match service request and service provider for a Uber-like scenario

 - Schedule and announcement